kevinchen93/MEMEry/README.md

 ## Look and feel

 The simple color scheme was chosen to distract the player as little as possible.
-The internet memes combined with the simple UI provides the user an enjoyable experience!
+The internet memes also provide the user an enjoyable experience!

 ## Future Plans